 The show parallels another not always digital trend, toward photography that blurs the distinction between abstraction, conceptual art, and illusion.
 Shirreff and VanDerBeek both shoot from handmade objects, Shirreff using compressed ash that Albanese's volcano might have emitted.
 When Kassay lets light tarnish silver salts in the course of an exhibition, like a darkroom protracted over the course of a lifetime, he conducts a chemistry experiment quite as elemental as Mann's.
 Phillips also has lab work in mind.
 Her subcutaneous women glisten under their ultraviolet close-up like divas.

 Unlike abstraction, however, all six shoot for the obvious, only starting with technique.
-With Albanese the obvious still has some magic left, but Lyon's rural America cannot quite get over a certain urban condescension.
+With Albanese the obvious still has some magic left, but Lyon's rural America cannot quite get over a certain urban condescension, no more than Sally Mann.
 One might charitably describe Kost's setting as a drag-queen trailer park.
 Even the show's title lays it on a bit thick.
 "American ReConstruction" would make more sense if reconstruction did not already make clear its roots—or if Reconstruction did not have serious historical connotations of its own in America.
 The curator, Michel Hoeh, cheats a little anyway, given that two of six American reconstructions focus on the Mideast.

 Still, group shows are generally too close to holding patterns, and Hoeh, a collector, is exposing something interesting.
 The photographic manipulation works best when it brings out cultural manipulation as well.
 In mimicking censorship, AlSaud allows her young actors to break traditional codes—a move that sounds rather like DeConstruction.
 Mann's Rorschach test and broken symmetries mirror responses to the actual Golan Heights.
 Phillips combines male fears of female divas, not to mention of a setting that I mistook for a dentist's office, with female anxieties about appearance.
 In art, reconstruction is at least skin deep.